brandon-m-navarro/duolingo-chinese-anki-bridge/README.md

 ## Complete Workflow

 ### Step 0: Download the Tampermonkey Chrome Extension
 - In order to run userscripts, you need [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
-Tampermonkey allows you to run userscripts.
 Userscripts are small programs that modify page layouts, add or remove features, and automate actions.
 The userscript I wrote reverse-engineers the Duolingo DOM structure to extract vocabulary context, then uses free TTL APIs to create a new audio file of the selected Hanzi, which is then downloaded.
 This falls within Duolingo's TOS as it uses TTS instead of Duolingo's copyrighted audio.

 ### Step 1: Generate Audio Files
 - Use the UserScript on Duolingo to capture vocabulary and download audio.
 If you have a Google Cloud API Key, you can enter it by selecting the `TTS Config` button.
 Don't worry if you don't have one, as there are a number of free fallbacks that can be used that produce high-quality audio files.